 Our oil and natural gas exploration, development, production, midstream and related operations are subject to extensive federal, state and local laws, rules and regulations.
 Failure to comply with these laws, rules and regulations can result in substantial monetary penalties or delay or suspension of operations.
 The regulatory burden on the oil and natural gas industry increases our cost of doing business and affects our profitability.
-Because these laws, rules and regulations are frequently amended or reinterpreted and new laws, rules and regulations are promulgated, we are unable to predict the future cost or impact of complying with the laws, rules and regulations to which we are, or will become, subject.
+Because these laws, rules and regulations are promulgated, we are unable to predict the future cost or impact of complying with the laws, rules and regulations to which we are, or will become, subject.
 Our competitors in the oil and natural gas industry are generally subject to the same regulatory requirements and restrictions that affect our operations.